dharmambalsuresh/AppointmentPlus/README.md

 * The "Status" field  shows the status of a particular appointment, completed, scheduled or cancelled
 *  Clicking on the status navigates the user to the cancel appointment page, where the user can cancel the appointment.
 * Once an appointment is canceled, it will automatically update the status to **cancelled** in the manage appointment page.
+#### (Dharmambal Sureshkumar - B00824492)
+The two features mentioned in Assignment 3 are
+1.Book Appointment
+2.E-mail and text notification

+Assignment 4 submission focuses on one of the two features for the patients' user base which is the book appointment feature.
+Where the patients will be able to book appointments with the doctors of their choice in the available date and time of the doctor.

+1. Feature - "Book Appointment" [Completed fully]
+Filenames:
+    * Server/bookappointment.js
+    * Server/dateandtime.js
+    * src/app/getdata.service.ts

+This feature enables the user that is the patients to book appointment with the doctors.
+The patients will have to specify their names,e-mail and phone number.
+They will have to select the doctors from the drop down.
+Once they select the doctor, the dates in which the particular doctor is available is populated in the date drop down.
+When the user selects the specific date then the time slots that are available for the day are populated in the time dropdown.
+The patient can also enter the reason for visit and click the book appointment button.
+Once the button is clicked an alert message pop's up notifiying the confirmation of appointment.

+* A user has to navigate to this page by logging in as a patient and navigating to Book Appointment page
+* The user can fill in the required details and the validation is done for every field on the page.
+* Once the user clicks the book appointment button an alert pop's up to notify the user about the appointment confirmation.

 #### (Abhinandan Walia - B00820613)
 The two features that are mentioned in Assignment-3 are: -